Brian Roberts (English footballer)

 Brian Leslie Ford Roberts (born 6 November 1955), commonly known by his nickname Harry Roberts, is an English former professional footballer who played as a defender.
 He made more than 400 appearances in the Football League for Coventry City, Hereford United, Birmingham City and Wolverhampton Wanderers.

 After ten years as a professional at Coventry City he joined Birmingham City for a fee of £10,000 raised through a supporters' "Buy a Player Fund".
 He won the club's Player of the Year award for 1989.
 Nicknamed "Harry" after the 1960s police-killer Harry Roberts, he published an autobiography entitled Harry's Game.

-He went on to coach at Coventry City before becoming head of sport at a private school in Leamington Spa.
+He went on to coach at Coventry City before becoming head of sport at a Bablake School in Leamington Spa.